 The accelerating global release of microplastics (mP) into the aquatic environment seems inevitable, with long-term consequences for water quality and biodiversity.
 Managing plastics in the environment and ensuring effective intervention policies and practices requires an understanding of mP source, transport and fate.
-Whilst much has been reported on the occurrence of mP in environmental media (e.g., surface waters, sediment, soils) and potential uptake and impacts on aquatic biota (Woodall et al., 2014; Ivar do Sul & Costa, 2014), virtually nothing is known of their wider impacts on ecosystem functioning, particularly outside the marine environment.
+Whilst much has been reported on the occurrence of mP in environmental media (e.g., surface waters, sediment, soils) and potential uptake and impacts on aquatic biota (Woodall et al., 2014; Ivar do Sul & Costa, 2014), virtually nothing is known of their wider impacts on physical or biogeochemical ecosystem structure and functioning or how they are transported in the environment.

 Policy Impact of Research

 Improved understanding of how microplastics are transported from catchment to coast will have impacts for compliance with Water Framework Directive, whilst an understanding of how different types of plastic impact wide ecosystem functioning can inform the development of new intervention policies on plastic reduction.

 Opportunities for funding include London NERC DTP and QMUL Principal’s Postgraduate Research Studentships.
 For further information about the project, eligibility and future application deadlines in 2019/20, please contact Prof Kate Spencer